gura-lang/gura-lang.github.io/library-reference/chapter-04.md

 <p>
 <div><strong style="text-decoration:underline">cross</strong></div>
 <div style="margin-bottom:1em"><code>cross (`expr+) {block}</code></div>
-Executes the block until it evaluates all the combinations of results from exprs "<code>var in iteratable</code>."
-You can specify one or more such exprs as arguments and they are counted up from the one on the right side.
+Executes the <code>block</code> while evaluating all the combinations of results from <code>expr</code> that has format "<code>var in iteratable</code>".
+You can specify one or more such <code>expr</code>s as arguments and they are counted up from the one on the right side.
 Iterators and lists are the most popular iteratables, but even any objects that are cable of generating iterators can be specified as such.
 </p>
 <p>
 It returns the last evaluated value in the block as its own result, but, if one of <code>:list</code>, <code>:xlist</code>, <code>:set</code>, <code>:xset</code> or <code>:iter</code> is specified, it returns a list or evaluated value or an iterator.
 The rule is as follows: